PaulDepew/Learning-Journal/README.md

 # Learning-Journal
-A collection of leanring practices!
+A collection of learning practices!